-I got the Valiant, no test drive, from ebay for 1200 bucks.
+I got the Valiant, no test drive, from eBay for 1200 bucks.
 My kids could not believe their eyes when they saw it.
 They wanted to know what on earth possessed me to buy such a big old car.
-I coughed and spluttered and finally admitted I bought it because I knew I would be able to memorise the number plate.
+I coughed and spluttered and finally admitted I bought it because I knew I would be able to memorize the number plate.

 Part of me blames the ex too.
 He used to buy those sorts of cars all the time.
 It looked kind of familiar to me.
 Like an old friend.
 I should have known to be wary of such things by now.
 Remind me to tell you the tale of the house I bought because the two old car wrecks in the yard made me feel like I was home!